In-person Roles

 OMA stands in solidarity with all those who have been marginalised by public institutions and healthcare systems, by workplaces and by social spaces due to an unjust lack of accessibility.
 It is important to acknowledge all the ways in which OMA unhappily contributes to dynamics that privilege those who are able-bodied, and reaffirm our commitment to making sure not only that OMA remains accessible, but radically improves in this area.

 Thank you again to everyone who has contributed to this process.
-It has been difficult at times but together we can make community-centered decisions that reflect what we want the world to look like!
+It has been difficult at times but together we can make community-centred decisions that reflect what we want the world to look like!